 Consider Professional Installation: You might know before the leading home automation companies offer a professional installation.
-Because of third-party installation service, your smart home can be hacked.
+Because of third-party installation services, your smart home can be hacked.

 The need for Factory Reset: If you decided to change or upgrade your IoT gadgets, make sure you follow the manufacturer’s guidance to delete all of your data from the previous device.

 Otherwise, there are chances the person who gets your used device may automatically get all of your data or interact with other devices on your network.

 Unplug devices that aren’t in use: If you are going on vacation or going out of town for a few days, shut off any devices that won’t be running.